riccardo-df/lolscrape/README.md

 # lolscrape

 R package to pull League of Legends data from the Riot's API.
+Users need an API key to pull data from the servers.
+To get an API key, it is sufficient to have a Riot account of at least level 5 and visit [https://developer.riotgames.com/](https://developer.riotgames.com/).
+Once logged in, you can generate a key from your dashboard.

+ ## Installation
 To install the package, run the following chunk of code in R:

 ```